 MIRA Trainee Network

 To join the network and receive communications about trainee events and funding opportunities in aging, including MIRA trainee funding, sign up here.
-Email Audrey Patocs at email@example.com for direct inquiries.
+For direct inquiries, please email firstname.lastname@example.org.

 Members are invited to present their research to the group.
-Contact the co-chairs (Sara Oikawa firstname.lastname@example.org and Ruheena Sangrar email@example.com) if you are interested in presenting at an upcoming meeting.
+Email the MIRA Trainee Network at email@example.com if you are interested in presenting.

 For the latest trainee news and updates, visit the MIRA Trainee Network blog.